 - Are wrist fitness trackers accurate?

 - Do all fitness trackers need a smartphone?

 - Can fitness trackers measure blood pressure?

 Now is as good a time as any to buy a fitness band.
 Battery life is improving, built-in GPS tracking is far more common, and heart rate monitors are making their way onto more devices to ensure accurate measurements.
 The tech isn’t likely to advance too dramatically, for now, so you’d likely get several years out of the options listed — if you stick with them.

-The biggest detraction to buying a fitness band is that you may not use it enough to justify spending the money on pricier options like the Apple Watch.
+Much depends on what you want to get out of it.
+If you don’t have some motivation and goals to go along with your new fitness tracker, then it may be tough to justify spending the money on pricier options like the Apple Watch.
 Those more expensive models are recommended for fitness buffs who are going to use them to analyze workouts and train competitively for races like triathlons or 5Ks.
 The rest of the bands on the list are suited better for a more casual crowd looking to monitor their fitness levels and maybe lose a little weight.

 Are wrist fitness trackers accurate?